RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-configure.md

   - Default: `none`
   - Usage: `--rdi-site-name`

-  Site name to be used as a prefix for WB streams in active active
+  Site name to be used as a prefix for WB streams in active-active

 - `help`: